 Grab your bike, or rent one at Bloomfield’s Bicycle Co. and cycle the Millenium Trail, a multi-purpose trail that was once a railway; keep your eyes peeled for wildlife.
 Relax on the beach at Sandbanks Provincial Park, check out one of best Prince Edward County breweries or explore the famous sand dunes and boardwalk trails.

 Dinner round two is at the Drake Devonshire on Wharf Street in the township of Wellington.
 This uber-hip inn, restaurant and art gallery overlooks Lake Ontario and is a hot spot for locals and tourists.
 Treat yourself to a delectable dinner on the deck, and make sure to order a glass or bottle of the Vintner’s Daughter; a red and white wine blend made exclusively for the Drake by Rosehall Run Vineyards.

-Spend your last day wine touring.
+Spend your last day wine touring because the wineries in Prince Edward County are some of the best in the region.
 Stop at Hinterland Wine Company for unique sparkling wine.
 You’ll be greeted by the family dog who is more than happy to lead you straight to the tasting bar where Jonas, owner and winemaker, enthusiastically pours sample after sample for you to taste and enjoy.

 For one last sweet taste of county life, visit Slickers County Ice Cream for a double scoop of homemade ice before hopping onto the open country road.